DeddyChandra/DeddyChandra/README.md

 - 👋 Hi, I’m @DeddyChandra
 - 👀 I’m interested in PROGRAMMING
 - 🌱 I’m currently learning Vue.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any fun project
-- 📫 How to reach me www.instagram.com/deddychandra__
+- 📫 How to reach me [www.instagram.com/deddychandra__](https://www.instagram.com/deddychandra__/)

 <!---
 DeddyChandra/DeddyChandra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.